top of page

 Life's crosswords

-Daniels refusing to eat the food puts the guard's life at risk.
-And eating the food will cause him to sin against God.
-Mathew 10:28 AMP says, "Do not be afraid of those who kill the body but cannot kill the soul; but rather be afraid of Him who can destroy both soul and body in hell."
-Therefore, obeying the king is not a satisfactory solution.
+By refusing to eat the food, Daniels is endangering the guard's life, and consuming the food will lead him to sin against God.
+According to Mathew 10:28 AMP it is advised, "Do not be afraid of those who kill the body but cannot kill the soul; but rather be afraid of Him who can destroy both soul and body in hell."
+Thus, following the king's orders is not an acceptable resolution.

-Here's what happen.
-Daniel asked the guard for a 10-day challenge that allowed him and his friends to only eat vegetables and drink only water.
-Then compare him and his friend’s health with the other young men who ate the king's food to see who was healthier.
-The guard agreed and tested them for 10 days (Daniel 1:11-14).
+Daniel requested a 10-day challenge from the guard, during which he and his friends would consume only vegetables and water.
+After the time period, their health would be compared to that of other young men who ate the king's food.
+The guard accepted the challenge and monitored them for 10 days (Daniel 1:11-14).

-At the end of the 10-day challenge, Daniel and his friends looked healthier and better nourished than any of the young men who ate the king's food (Daniel 1:15).
-So the guard took away the royal food and the wine they were to drink and gave them vegetables instead (Daniel 1:16).
-God's wisdom solved the problem in the best way possible!
+After completing the 10-day challenge, Daniel and his friends appeared healthier and better nourished compared to the young men who consumed the king's food (Daniel 1:15).
+As a result, the guard removed the royal food and wine they were supposed to have and substituted them with vegetables (Daniel 1:16).
+God's wisdom effectively resolved the issue!

-Eventually, the wisdom of God caused Daniel to become the third highest ruler in the kingdom because in another incident, he was able to solve the king's problems when he interpreted a writing on the wall when the other men: magicians, enchanters, astrologers, and Chaldeans (who were highly educated, intellectually, and wise group of men), could not (Daniel 5:29; Leviticus 19:31; Acts 19:19; Galatians 5:19-21; Revelations 21:8; Deuteronomy 18:10-12).
+Daniel's success story continued as the wisdom of God elevated him to the third highest position in the kingdom.
+This was demonstrated when he successfully interpreted a mysterious writing on the wall, a task that the other highly educated and wise men of the kingdom - magicians, enchanters, astrologers, and Chaldeans - could not accomplish (Daniel 5:29; Leviticus 19:31; Acts 19:19; Galatians 5:19-21; Revelations 21:8; Deuteronomy 18:10-12).

 Wisdom is the ability to discern and use insight to make the right choice.
 It helps you deal with any situation that you may experience in the best way possible and allows you to know what to do in those impossible situations.